vinaypanwar01/PCS/README.md

 - Point of postgresql.conf setting
 - If there is "synchronous_standby_names" parameter, please delete it.
 - Fixed IP cannot be written in listen_address.
-- Replication_timeout is detection time for the replication cuts it, and wal_receiver_status_interval is an interval when HS tries connecting to PRI.
-To shorten    detection, you should set this value to small.
-- When using rep_mode=sync, RA adds "include" into postgresql.conf to switch replication mode.
-If you want to switch to rep_mode=async from sync, you need to delete it manually.

 >The main set part as follows.
 Please refer to the manual of PostgreSQL for other parameter.
 Check the starting  with the PostgreSQL unit, and the replication is possible.